top of page

 My pompous boss Bernie sent us on a two-day management course.
 The most amusing module was about negative thoughts and how to improve your relationship with your boss.
 I nearly wept with laughter when it was suggested that Bernie and I needed some bonding time to improve our working relationship.
 I feared his idea of bonding would be rather different to mine.

 Much to my amazement, after we finished writing, the trainer explained that he was going to read out some of what people had written so we could get to know something about each other.
+Why the hell would he do that?
 I panicked when he started with my pile.
 I just wanted to dig a hole and bury myself.
-I hadn’t realised that the trainer was going to read out what I had written; had I known, I wouldn’t have written the things that I foolishly had.
-I literally wrote the first thing that came into my head - the contents of my head are so stupid sometimes.

 This is where I will tell you the title of my next article that I am writing for the Marketing Minds Monthly magazine, ‘Is honesty the best policy in the workplace?’.
+I'm always too honest about everything.

 From my ‘bad things’ pile, the trainer chose one that said, ‘Running my key down the side of my boss’s car after he made a pass at me at the Christmas party’.
+I think the trainer couldn't help himself; he obviously knew what I wrote was going to be something else unbelievable - twisted man.

 There were a few sniggers from my audience, and I cringed.
 Bernie raised his eyebrow.

+He held on to them and wasn't going to let them go.
+He was actually enjoying himself.
 I really wish I had taken the task seriously at that point.

 The trainer looked just as apprehensive as I when he read one from my ‘achievements pile’…